Gabriella439/post-rfc/sotu.md

 * `X11` - X11 bindings
 * `threepenny-gui` - Framework for local apps that use the web browser as the interface
 * [`hsqml`](http://hackage.haskell.org/package/hsqml) - A Haskell binding for Qt Quick, a cross-platform framework for creating graphical user interfaces.
+* [`fltkhs`](http://hackage.haskell.org/package/fltkhs) - A Haskell binding to FLTK.
+Easy install/use, cross-platform, self-contained executables.

 **Some example applications:**